-A subject for discussion at the next MPML Scientific Advisory Committee meeting (which is tentatively being scheduled for late spring or early summer, 1978) will be the possibility of phasing out the part-time director and upgrading the Scientific Project Coordinator's job to that of full-time director.
-This person would have faculty affiliation with the University of Hawaii.
-Although there are pros and cons to this idea, it seems appropriate to the new, more independent "standalone" capability of MPML after 1980.
+A subject for discussion at the next MPML Scientific

+Advisory Committee meeting (which is tentatively being scheduled for late spring or early summer, 1978) will be the possibility of phasing out the part-time director and upgrading the director.
+This person would have faculty affiliation with the idea, it seems appropriate to the new, more independent "standalone" capability of MPML after 1980.
 Furthermore, it will constitute a savings in the budget which will be an increasingly important matter.